“Jed Walker is right there in Reacher’s rear-view mirror.” Lee Child

 James Phelan was born on the 21st of May, 1979, in Melbourne, Australia.
 His creative spirit was nurtured from a young age, and he credits his overactive imagination to being exposed to authors such as Roald Dahl and Paul Jennings, as well as such works as The Hobbit, Treasure Island, The Jungle Book, Tales of the Punjab, Siddhartha, and The Little Prince.
+He holds an MA and PhD in literature.

 As a teenager James discovered a love of geo-political thrillers, of being entertained and informed on topical global events.
 James cites influences on his Fox and Walker series from reading such authors as Alistair MacLean, Clive Cussler, Jeffery Archer, Ken Follett, Tom Clancy, Jack Higgins, Robert Ludlum, John le Carre, Ian Fleming, and Jeffery Deaver.